uio-bmi/immuneML/docs/source/specification.rst

         ... # see below for the specification of different encodings
     ml_methods: # optional keyword - present if ML methods are used
-      my_ml_method_1: # user-defined name of the ML method ... # see below for the specification of different ML methods
+      my_ml_method_1: # user-defined name of the ML method
+        ml_method_class_name: # see below for the specification of different ML methods ... # parameters of the method if any (if none are specified, default values are used)
+        # the parameters model_selection_cv and model_selection_n_folds can be specified for any ML method used and define if there will be
+        # an internal cross-validation for the given method (if used with HPOptimization instruction, this will result in the third nested CV, but only over method parameters)
+        model_selection_cv: False # whether to use cross-validation and random search to estimate the optimal parameters for one split to train/test (True/False)
+        model_selection_n_folds: -1 # number of folds if cross-validation is used for model selection and optimal parameter estimation
     preprocessing_sequences: # optional keyword - present if preprocessing sequences are used
       my_preprocessing: # user-defined name of the preprocessing sequence ... # see below for the specification of different preprocessing